Cghlewis/crystal_site/content/consulting/main/index.md

 I currently provide two types of data management training for research teams.
 <br>
 <br>
 1. I provide a full or half-day overview of data management best practices.
-Using the research life cycle to guide our discussion, this training reviews data management best practices at every phase, as well as how to integrate those practices into a personalized workflow that meets the needs of your specific project/s.
+Using the research life cycle to guide our discussion, these trainings review data management best practices at different phases of a project, as well as how to integrate those practices into a personalized workflow that meets the needs of your specific project/s.
 See what previous attendees of this training have said:
 <br>
 <br>
 <i><small>I learned all about the data management process which has never been explicitly taught to me in the way in which they were today.
 It helped seeing the steps clearly defined and then the nuanced details of each step.</i>